corvusfaber/node-temp/README.md

 🧼 Unregister a user with valid JWT

-The service URL and node port are automatically detected using kubectl and minikube.
+The service URL and NodePort are automatically detected using kubectl and minikube.

-⚡ GitHub Actions Pipeline (.github/workflows/ci-cd.yaml)
+⚡ GitHub Actions Pipeline
-This pipeline runs on every push or pull_request:
+Located at .github/workflows/ci-cd.yaml, this pipeline runs on every push or pull_request:

 ✅ Sets up Minikube

 🔒 Injects secrets into Kubernetes (jwt-secret, mysql-secret)

-🐍 Creates a Python virtual environment and installs test dependencies
+🐍 Creates Python virtual environment and installs dependencies

 🧪 Runs integration tests